-- Press the <◄> <►> keys to select the movie to be played back. - In the single-image display, the < □ □ □ > icon displayed on the upper left indicates a movie. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
+- Press the <◄> <►> keys to select the movie to be played back. - In the index display, perforations at the left edge of a thumbnail indicate a movie.
 As movies cannot be played back from the index display, press <SET> to switch to the singleimage display.